Pakachoag Music School of Greater Worcester offers three different Music Together class types for children from birth to 8 years:

 A rich music and movement program develops not only music skills, but also skills essential for a well-rounded education.
 Your preschooler can get that—and more!—with Music Together, either as part of one of our family classes or when the Music Together In School curriculum is adopted by their school or childcare center.

-Big Kids and Rhythm Kids.
-They’re still kids—but they’re bigger.
+Rhythm Kids are still kids—but they’re bigger.
 They have minds of their own and they know what they like.
 That’s what these classes are all about.
 Music Together Big Kids® and Rhythm Kids are classes geared to the interests and abilities of 5- to 8-year olds.

 Music is in everyone.
 Our ears, our voices, our movements—these are tools for self-expression that boost confidence and lay the foundation for music-learning and all learning.
 And that’s all that children with special needs require to take part in Music Together.

 Each of Music Together’s nine song collections contains 25 songs.
+Rhythm Kids uses its own curriculum of world-based music centered around animal themes like Toucan and Tree Frog.
 Music Together’s songs are unique, not only for their wide variety of tonalities, meters, and musical styles but also for their outstanding arrangements—which appeal to both children and their grownups.

 This is the essential Music Together class, one that a child can attend from birth through age four through all nine song collections.
 This basic class follows the recommendations of child development researchers—grouping children of a variety of ages because this fosters natural, family-style learning.
 Younger children enjoy watching and imitating older ones; older children learn by leading younger ones; and adults are happy because the children in the family can go to class together.